kiproping/quartz/content/_index.md

 title: Ruto Government Tracker
 enableToc: false
 ---
 ---
-# Introduction

-## Why
-This is a journal for the simple purpose of documenting public activities of the current government of Kenya 🇰🇪. led by William Ruto.

-All data is from public sources.
-I have tried to provide a link source for each of the data catalogued here and also an archived link incase of link rot.

----
 ## Personalities
-List of notable personalities and some public data that is notable
+List of notable public personalities and some data that we have collected.
+(More to come)

 1. [William Ruto](notes/William-Ruto.md)